Digital Families 2019: Speakers

 Chris Martin is CEO at The Mix, a multi-issue advice and support service working through virtual channels.
 Chris is passionate about technology for social good and sits on various advisory panels related to youth, mental health and the implementation of digital, including the National Advisory Board on Statutory Guidance for Youth Services, UKCCIS Digital Resilience Steering Group, Facebook Safeguarding Group, and the Healthy London Partnership, as well as various government APPGs.
 Chris will be leading the mental health and young people workshop.

 Dr Pete Etchells is a reader in psychology and science communication at Bath Spa University.
 His research focuses on the behavioural effects of playing video games, and the long-term effects of various forms of screen time.
 He is the author of Lost in a Good Game: Why We Play Video Games, and What They Can Do For Us, published by Icon Books.
-Pete will be leading the gaming workshop.
+Pete will be leading the children and gaming workshop.

 Damon is Revealing Reality’s joint owner and head of strategy, with almost 20 years’ experience working in strategic consultancy, design research and innovation.
 He has a wealth of experience on the topic of digital use and literacy, particularly in young people.
 His work has included pexplorations of the impact of social media and digital devices on children for Ofcom and the Office of the Children’s Commissioner.
 Damon has also directed all of the agency’s digital innovation studies for the BBC.
 Damon will be leading the smartphones and wellbeing workshop.